How I Got 5 More Minutes with My Mom

 And then I woke up one morning to an amazingly awesome surprise.

 I was skimming the email from my phone, as I do every morning.
-And I discovered one of my blog posts had actually been featured on the website Rockstar Finance.
+And I discovered one of my blog posts had actually been featured on a pretty big personal finance website.

-Rockstar Finance is a site that promotes personal finance content from other bloggers.
-They scour feeds from all over the internet, curating articles to be shared to their massive audience.
+It was a site that promoted personal finance content from other bloggers.
+They scoured feeds from all over the internet, curating articles to be shared to their massive audience at the time.

 And that very morning, it had happened to me.
 Holy cow, was that an amazing feeling.